swaptacular/swpt_accounts/protocol.rst

 total_locked_amount : int64
-   When the transfer has been rejected due to insufficient available amount, this field SHOULD contain the total sum secured (locked) for prepared transfers on the account, after the transfer has been finalized. [#insufficient-amount]_ This MUST be a non-negative number.
+   When the transfer has been rejected due to insufficient available amount, this field SHOULD contain the total sum secured (locked) for prepared transfers on the account, *after* this transfer has been finalized. [#insufficient-amount]_ This MUST be a non-negative number.

 prepared_at : date-time